 Princeton University President Christopher L. Eisgruber departs this weekend for Asia and a series of visits to alumni and education leaders in Japan, South Korea and China.

 Eisgruber will begin his tour in Tokyo on Tuesday, where he will meet with President Junichi Hamada and other officials from the University of Tokyo.
 Earlier this year, Princeton announced that it had established a strategic partnership with the University of Tokyo under which the schools will cooperate to give students and researchers opportunities to collaborate.
 Princeton also has strategic alliances with the University of São Paulo in Brazil and the University of Humboldt in Berlin, Germany.

-Eisgruber will visit the University of Tokyo Research Center for Advanced Science and Technology and the National Astronomical Observatory of Japan.
+Eisgruber will visit the Advanced Technology Center at the National Astronomical Observatory of Japan.
 He will attend an alumni reception and dinner Tuesday evening.
 During the dinner, he will participate in a question-and-answer session similar to those he has held and plans to hold with alumni in many other cities as part of his inaugural year "listening tour."
 Eisgruber took office as Princeton's 20th president on July 1.